AlinaZakharovadev/React_Pizza_/README.md

 ## 🚀 Features

-- **Browse Pizzas**: View a wide variety of pizzas with pizza dough variations and prices.
+- **Browse Pizzas**: Explore a diverse selection of pizzas with various dough options and prices.
 - **Filter & Sort**: Easily filter and sort pizzas by categories, sorting by ascending and descending prices, alphabetically
-- **Add to Cart**: Seamlessly add pizzas to your cart and view your order summary, change it if you need.
+- **Add to Cart**: Effortlessly add pizzas to your cart, review your order summary, and make changes as needed.
 - **Responsive Design**: Fully responsive UI that looks great on all devices.

 ## 🛠 Technologies Used